-

 Day 2

-Accommodation: Rifugio Nambino (half board)
+Accommodation: Rifugio Nambino (half-board)

 Day 3

 Today the trail continues along the slopes of the Presanella with more beautiful lakes to savour, almost exclusively at a higher altitude above the treeline.
 The Five Lakes hiking route is among the most renowned walks of the Adamello-Brenta Nature Park.
-Immersed in bewitching scenery, the profuse flora will also enchant you.
-Today’s route is planned so that you reach the lakes and other special landmarks well before the day visitors who come up by lift from Madonna di Campiglio.
+Immersed in bewitching scenery, the profuse flora will enchant you.
+Today’s route is planned so that you reach the lakes and other special landmarks well before the day visitors, who come up by lift from Madonna di Campiglio.
 This is a day spent in a perfectly preserved and protected area, abundant in crystal-clear lakes, which are flanked by rhododendrons and gentians.
-The Adamello-Brenta Nature Park also has a healthy population of chamois, many of which you will see in the morning if you are relatively early on to the trail.
+The Adamello-Brenta Nature Park also has a healthy population of chamois, many of which you will see in the morning if you are relatively early on the trail.
 At the end of the day, you descend to Madonna di Campiglio, a well-known alpine resort, where you can stroll its attractive streets and relax before heading back into the wilderness for another 3 nights.

-Accommodation: 3* Hotel, Madonna di Campiglio (half board)
+Accommodation: 3* Hotel, Madonna di Campiglio (half-board)

 Day 4

-Accommodation: Rifugio Brentei or Alimonta (half board)
+Accommodation: Rifugio Brentei or Alimonta (half-board)

 Day 5

-Accommodation: Rifugio Stoppani (half board)
+Accommodation: Rifugio Stoppani (half-board)

 Day 6